We use some essential cookies to make this website work.

 The investments in green space help to improve the aesthetics of an area for the economic regeneration of deprived areas, and in turn can lead to a better quality of life for people in the area.

-Further examples of where green space development initiatives have lead to growth and development in deprived areas can be downloaded from the Benefits of green infrastructure knowledge portal and obtained from the Newlands project.
+Further examples of where green space development initiatives have lead to growth and development in deprived areas can be obtained from the Newlands project.

 Cookies are files saved on your phone, tablet or computer when you visit a website.